 Participants also gave favourable feedback, commenting that:

-The event helped towards “building soft consensus”.
+The event helped towards “building soft consensus.”

-“Good forum of reflection, and neutral place for debate”.
+“Good forum of reflection, and neutral place for debate.”

 “High level participants from international organisations was a strength.”

-In May 2014, a study released by the United Nations Economic and Social Council referenced a previous ICTSD dialogue held on these issues when recommending protections against misappropriation of Traditional Knowledge, Genetic Resources and Folklore in the Africa region.
+In May 2014, a study released by the United Nations Economic and Social Council referenced a previous ICTSD dialogue held on these issues when recommending protection against misappropriation of Traditional Knowledge, Genetic Resources and Folklore in the Africa region.

-Institutional reform in Global IP
+Institutional Reform in Global IP

-Global institutions such as WTO and WIPO are seeking to adapt to a changing global IP and innovation landscape where developing countries are playing a greater role and development concerns are paramount.
+Global institutions such as the WTO and WIPO are seeking to adapt to a changing global IP and innovation landscape where developing countries are playing a greater role and development concerns are paramount.
 ICTSD serves as a facilitator and catalyst in this adaptation process.